 Sepsis is often associated with infections of the lungs, urinary tract, skin, and gut.
 Visit the CDC website to learn more about the signs and symptoms.

-At UPMC Pinnacle, we pride ourselves in the outstanding treatment and prevention methods we have developed in order to fight against sepsis.
+At UPMC in central Pa., we pride ourselves in the outstanding treatment and prevention methods we have developed in order to fight against sepsis.

-UPMC Pinnacle implemented standard sepsis care utilizing the 3 and 6 hour CMS bundles with attention focused on early antibiotic administration and appropriate resuscitation in severe sepsis and septic shock.
+UPMC in central Pa. implemented standard sepsis care utilizing the 3 and 6 hour CMS bundles with attention focused on early antibiotic administration and appropriate resuscitation in severe sepsis and septic shock.

-Most sepsis patients come through the ER at UPMC Pinnacle, so the first step is for the care team to be aware and recognize signs and symptoms through front-line staff education and early treatment intervention including:
+Most sepsis patients come through the ER at UPMC in central Pa., so the first step is for the care team to be aware and recognize signs and symptoms through front-line staff education and early treatment intervention including:

 Early goal-directed-therapy order sets serves as a guide to evidence-based care.
 A Sepsis Alert helps to ensure 3- and 6-hour severe sepsis and shock bundles were provided.
 This process helps reduce mortality, especially in younger patients.
 The results were published in the American Journal of Respiratory and Critical Care Medicine.